 You can buy it from Amazon in jars of the stuff and it works out to be very cheap compared to some of the others on this list.

 A recent addition to the instant coffee fold, and one I was excited about trying after hearing the buzz about it.
 Their tagline of Tastes like Pour-over.
 Works like instant. is catchy and promising.

 It’s priced at $19 per 8 sachets where each sachet equals one cup.
 Pretty expensive.
 It used to work only on a subscription model where you pay an amount each month and get a regular delivery.
 This makes it suitable for the frequent traveler but less so for someone who wants instant on a ‘just-in-case’ type basis.
 You might be happy to hear that they have begun offering single buy purchases of a number of sachets/tubes or even a large pouch that contains a larger amount of mixed coffee.

 It actually was a major effort to get my hands on some.
 I won’t bore you with the details except to mention I was very happy I made the effort.

 I tried a blend called Helvetica, like the font.
 It’s a very pleasing taste.
 It was lacking the body that all instant coffee is missing but I won’t hold that against it.
 Overall for taste, I give it 5 stars.
 Along with Starbuck’s Via, as good as you’re going to get from instant coffee.

-Sudden Coffee imply that their coffee is better than others due to some revolutionary techniques – details of which are sorely missing from their webpage.
+Sudden Coffee implies that their coffee is better than others due to some revolutionary techniques – details of which are sorely missing from their webpage.
 I suspect the process is somewhat similar to Starbucks Via – they have a similar theme of good taste and aroma with a thinner, watery body.
 If you’re looking for straight up the best instant coffee, this is it.